dotspacecore/markdown-cv/index.md

 title: Sandra Delgado's CV
 ---
 # Sandra Delgado
-Experienced backend engineer with 10+ years of experience developing web applications, mostly using Java and related frameworks, with some Frontend experience.
+Experienced software engineer with 10+ years of experience developing web applications, mostly using Java, C# and related frameworks, with some Frontend experience in React.

 <div id="webaddress">
 Clinton Township, MI